gokulnair2001/iScanner-QR-Code-Reader-Generator-/README.md

 ![Badge](https://img.shields.io/badge/QR-Generator-black)

 # Introduction ⚒
-iScanner is an app which is used to generate as well as scan QR code.
+iScanner is an app which is used to generate and scan QR code.
 The app consists of quiet sober UI/UX and it helps the user to generate QR code very easily .
 You also get an option to save he QR Code in the gallery,hence you dont need to generate the QR code again and again.

 # Libraries Used In Project 📒